The NP Practice Environment in Louisiana

 Dr. Leanne H. Fowler is the program director of nurse practitioner programs at LSU Health New Orleans School of Nursing, where she is also an associate professor of clinical nursing and the program coordinator of the adult-gerontology acute care nurse practitioner (AGACNP) concentration.
 She received her BSN from Southern University and A&M College, her MSN/MBA from the University of Phoenix, and her DNP from the University of South Alabama.

-Dr. Fowler has over 20 years of nursing experience and more than 12 years in academic nursing education.
+Dr. Fowler has over 25 years of nursing experience and more than 16 years in academic nursing education.
 Her clinical expertise is focused on acute and critically ill adults within hospital settings.
 Dr. Fowler is an active member of several professional nursing and medical organizations, and health-related or faith-based community organizations.
 She has formerly served or currently serves in various leadership roles at the state and national levels.
+Most notably, Dr. Fowler currently serves as the President-Elect for the National Organization of Nurse Practitioner Faculties steering quality NP education nation-wide and supporting models for NP education through global partnerships.

 The Value of Louisiana’s NPs